Not all filler types can be used to solve every problem on the face.

 Popular volume filler brands:

-Please note that only fine and deep fillers can be used with a Hyaluron Pen
+Please note that most volume fillers are not recommended to be administered with the Hyaluron Pen

-When buying fillers for you Hyaluron Pen, go for the fine or deep fillers!
+When buying fillers specifically for your Hyaluron Pen, go for the fine or deep fillers!